My Street is Your Street

 The list goes on: damaged fishing nets, ropes, sanitary towels, tampons, cotton buds sticks, condoms, cigarette butts, disposable lighters, etc.

-For further information regarding plastics please see our plasticity pages.
+For further information regarding plastics please see the PlastiCity section on the Southend Climate Action website.

 Want to play a more proactive role in your community?